 And I read them, and I think in some ways, me too.
 I just want to make art.
 But this reminds me of that poem.
 The one by Sharon H. Nelson, called 'Premenstrual Syndrome.'
 It was published in the book, I believe it's called "I Am Becoming the Woman I've Wanted."
 It's the sequel to "When I am an Old Woman, I Shall Wear Purple."
 It was published in sequence a couple of years later.
 And it's a collection of poems and art, visual art.

 And in it is this poem called 'Premenstrual Syndrome,' which asks the question: "what if PMS is actually when our perceptions are sharpest?
 When we're telling the most truth?
-What if, what if this is actually more reality than the rest of the time?"asking what if coming out of:
+What if, what if this is actually more reality than the rest of the time?"

 And so coming into this year, I am here to encourage breathing, connection.
 Connection, connection.
 Connection with the earth, with one another, with the sky, with whatever spirits move you.
 Interweaving, interleaving, leaving behind the things that we thought we needed, the things that we thought we knew, and finding our way slowly together, like light seeping across the landscape.